hhu-rapp/rapp-tool/README.md

-# RAPP GUI Package
+# RAPP GUI Package (MLOps for Deploying Responsible Machine Learning Models)

-The **responsible academic performance prediction** (RAPP) GUI is a tool to **train, save, load** and **evaluate Machine Learning models** on **any SQLite database**.
+The **responsible academic performance prediction** (RAPP) GUI is an **MLOps application** to **train, save, load** and **evaluate Machine Learning models** on **any SQLite database**.
 Users can load a database or a `.csv` file, query custom SQL queries and use the resulting database as training/test data for the implemented Machine Learning pipeline.

 For the specific use case of predicting students' performance data from the Heinrich Heine University, this package provides SQL templates that leverages the complexity of feature engineering away from the user.

-## How it internally works
+## Tutorial

-1. Loads SQLite database.
+1. Load SQLite database or `.csv` file.
-2. SQL query on database to obtain a new database.
+2. Optional: Query with SQL to obtain the training and test data.
-3. One column of the new database is the target label.
-The rest are training data.
-The last column is by default the target.
+3. Select a column as the target label.
+By default, the last column is set as the target variable.
+All other columns are used as input features.
-4. With a given list of categorical columns, those are then one-hot encoded.
+4. Select all categorical columns that need to be one-hot encoded.
-5. With the predefined type of the supervised learning task, respective supervised learning algorithms are used.
-The data is ran through a Machine Learning Pipeline.
+5. Select supervised learning task: Classification/Regression
+6. Select machine learning models to train on the data.
+7. Click `Train` to start the training.

-## Developer Setup
+## Installation

 ### Cloning the Repository